vigna/sux-rs/README.md

 particular, once you have created and serialized them, you can easily map them into memory or load them in memory regions with specific `mmap()` attributes.
-Support for ε-serde is provided by the feature `epserde`, and support for memory mapping in ε-serde is provided by the `mmap` feature, which is on by default.
+Support for ε-serde is provided by the feature `epserde`, and support for memory mapping in ε-serde is provided by the `mmap` feature.

 ## serde Support